Layla

 Hydrotherapy

-Because of 2 years of limping and not being able to put any weight on the injured paw, Layla had lost muscle mass in her shoulder and will likely need to see a chiropractor again for a couple of realignments.
+Because of 2 years of limping and not being able to put any weight on her injured paw, Layla had lost all the muscle mass in her shoulder and was now out of alignment skeletally.

 Layla is a very lucky and blessed girl as not many people would go to the lengths and expense as we did for her, but all our animals deserve and get the best and that’s just how it has to be.